Windows Media Center: Windows Vista

-Microsoft later updated WMC with a feature pack known as TV Pack 2008.
+Microsoft later updated Windows Media Center with a feature pack known as TV Pack 2008.
 This release, codenamed "Fiji", was only made available via OEMs for new computers that came preinstalled with the update.
 It is not available as an update for existing WMC users.
 The update tweaked the user interface, added support for digital subchannels, QAM, DVB-S and MHEG, and increased the total number of each type of tuner allowed.
 It used .wtv files instead of .dvr-ms. Beta versions also supported H.264 format but this feature was removed upon release to manufacturing.

 Windows 7

-An updated version of the WMC was included in all the Windows 7 editions except Starter and Home Basic.
-Much of the functionality added with TV Pack 2008 was included with the version of Media Center included in Windows 7, along with an update to the user interface.
+An updated version of Windows Media Center is included in all the Windows 7 editions except Starter and Home Basic.
+Much of the functionality added with TV Pack 2008 is included with the version of Media Center included in Windows 7, along with an update to the user interface.

-The WMC has retained much of the design and feel of its predecessor, but with a variety of user interface shortcuts and browsing capabilities.
+Windows Media Center has retained much of the design and feel of its predecessor, but with a variety of user interface shortcuts and browsing capabilities.
 Playback of H.264 video both locally and through a Media Center Extender (including the Xbox 360) is supported.

-Some notable enhancements in the WMC include a new mini guide, a new scrub bar, the option to color code the guide by show type, and Internet content that is more tightly integrated with regular TV via the guide.
+Some notable enhancements in Windows Media Center include a new mini guide, a new scrub bar, the option to color code the guide by show type, and Internet content that is more tightly integrated with regular TV via the guide.
 All Windows 7 versions now support up to four tuners of each type (QAM, ATSC, CableCARD, NTSC, etc.).

 When browsing the media library, items lacking album art are shown in a range of foreground and background color combinations instead of using white text on a blue background.
 When the left or right remote control buttons are held down to browse the library quickly, a two-letter prefix of the current album name is prominently shown as a visual aid.
 The Picture Library includes new slideshow capabilities, and individual pictures can be rated.

 Also, while browsing a media library, a new column appears at the top named "Shared."
 This allows users to access shared media libraries on other Media Center PCs from directly within Media Center.

-For television support, the Windows Media Center "TV Pack" released by Microsoft in 2008 is incorporated into the WMC.
+For television support, the Windows Media Center "TV Pack" released by Microsoft in 2008 is incorporated into Windows Media Center.
 This includes support for CableCARD and North American (ATSC) clear QAM tuners, as well as creating lists of favorite stations.

-A gadget for the WMC is also included.
+A gadget for Windows Media Center is also included in Windows 7.

 The Public folder also contains a hidden Recorded TV library that appears in the Windows Explorer side pane when TV is set up in Media Center for the first time.